11 Ways to Travel Responsibly as A Solo Traveler

 How to Travel “Green” and Support Ecotourism

-If you have the means to be picky with airfare, select a eco-friendly airline like KLM, United or Qantas that uses sustainable aviation biofuel.
+If you have the means to be picky with airfare, select an eco-friendly airline like KLM, United, or Qantas that uses sustainable aviation biofuel.

 If an eco-fuel airline is not available, consider flying with one of the 30+ airlines that are a member of the IATA and “neutralize” their aircraft carbon emissions through carbon offsetting.